First published in W.E. Henley’s weekly Scots Observer (later to become the National Observer) on 15 March 1890.

 “The sort of phrase that a ‘Tommy’ who happens to be a wag coins on the spur of the moment.
 It is possibly suggested by ‘Cat and Fiddle’, which is sometimes met with in England as a public house sign.”

 John Whitehead thought that the phrase meant ‘played havoc’ and:

 “seems to be an amalgam of ‘played cat and mouse’ and the words of the nursery rhyme: Hey diddle diddle, the cat and the fiddle.”

-[Line 24] ‘ …you broke the square.’
-This is probably the greatest admission of success that a British soldier could make with respect to an opponent, in an age when the invincibility of the British infantry square in the Napoleonic Wars, and particularly its success against the French cavalry at Waterloo, was enshrined in the British public’s view of the Army.
+[Line 24] …you broke the square: This is probably the greatest admission of admiration that a British soldier could make with respect to an opponent, in an age when the invincibility of the British infantry square in the Napoleonic Wars, and particularly its success against the French cavalry at Waterloo, was enshrined in the British public’s view of the Army.

 See also lines 36 and 48, and ‘The British Square’ in the introductory comment.

-Concealment in the almost universal scrub and broken ground was made much use of, as was a final, close quarter rush in strength into the opposing forces, sometimes launched directly from concealment.
+Concealment in the almost universal scrub and the broken ground was made much use of, as was a final, close-quarter rush in strength into the opposing forces, sometimes launched directly from concealment.

 [Lines 41 – 42]

 ‘ ‘E’s a daisy, ‘e’s a ducky, ‘e’s a lamb!